How much commissions to pay your partners? Learn the math and logic behind it. Read here →

 C. Management by Objectives (MBO)

-Management by objectives (MBO) is where managers have one-on-one sessions with their employees to set performance goals.
+Management by objectives (MBO) in sales is where managers have one-on-one sessions with their employees to set performance goals.

 These goals are then listed in each employee’s MBO plan, and commissions are calculated based on how well employees achieve their objectives.